matttgregg/advent21/README.md

 _efficient enough_.
 As it stands, both parts complete for me in about a second.
 There are almost definitely some improvements but I don't think anything many orders of magnitude.

+### Day 19

+Woke up early, scanned through through problem and smiled.
+Given a number of overlapping 3D scans, work out how they fit together.

+That's the hard bit.
+Count the points and separation once you've re-assembled the scans isn't too bad.

+Flashbacks to the last years sea monster map, which I wasted far too much time on.
+Key differences are:

+* This is in 3D!
+* Alignment is on points, not edges.
+* What you do with the points when you've found them is significantly easier, I'm thinking to compensate for the more complicated data.

+Happily, having learnt my lessons, I went through this more carefully and got through the problem much more quickly and without any major problems.
+One thing I did do different was put in sanity checks that when I performed alignment for a single point, that point really did align with the transform I worked out.

+Key observations which made life easier:
+* You don't need to align all axes at once.
+Just start with one axis.
+* Again work in stages.
+Check you can align a single point, then a scanner with an x direction, then a scanner with all directions.
+* Don't duplicate your point transformation logic.
+I think this is what broke me last year.
+As long as you keep transforming consistently, it doesn't matter exactly how you track your transforms.

+To elaborate on the last point, the things that can get confused are like: Did I offset the flipped value?
+Did I offset then rotate?

+For part 2, I rushed through and calculated beacon distances rather than scanner distances, but even with that number, an O(n^2) algorithm isn't that costly.
+Quick shortcut for finding a scanners position - transform the origin point.

+I'd be willing to guess that this will be the toughest problem this year, although happy to be proved wrong.
+Looking at the stats page people are definitely feeling the difficulty ramping up.